Workshop Impact

 Mary Fran Myers Scholarship recipient.
 Workshop attendee since 2015.

 The first year I was able to attend the Workshop was 2015.
 I attended as a Mary Fran Myers scholarship recipient from Australia.
 I was a bit nervous about whether I would fit in, but I really didn't need to worry.
 For most of my career, I've had a foot in both the practice and research camps.
 While theoretically, that should mean that I feel at home at both practice and research forums, in reality it can mean not feeling like a good fit at either.
-This is the beauty of the Natural Hazards Workshop to me—bringing a lot of people together, irrespective of their role or organisation, because we're all trying to work on the same issues and we have a wide range of perspectives to offer.
+The beauty of the Natural Hazards Workshop to me is bringing a lot of people together, irrespective of their role or organisation.
+Because we're all trying to work on the same issues and we have a wide range of perspectives to offer.
 It makes much more sense to me for people working from research, policy, and practice to come together than to have this work siloed.

-I have since made it back to the Workshop two other times, and have made a lot of connections there that have led to work collaborations, information exchanges, and friendships.
-For example, in 2023 and 2024, the excellent Sara McBride was kind enough to host me while I was in the U.S.A. for the Workshop, in 2024 the lovely Jenna Tilt from Oregon State University came to visit us in Melbourne, and this year we're lucky to be hosting wonderful fellow Mary Fran Myers alum Betty Lai from Boston College for her year long sabbatical in Sydney.
+I have since made it back to the Workshop another two times, and have made a lot of connections at the Workshop that have led to work collaborations, information exchanges and friendships.
+For example, in 2023 and 2024, the excellent Sara McBride was kind enough to host me while I was in the US for the workshop.
+In 2024, the lovely Jenna Tilt from Oregon State University came to visit us in Melbourne.
+And this year, we're lucky to be hosting wonderful fellow Mary Fran Myers alum Betty Lai from Boston College for her year long sabbatical in Sydney.

 Ray Chang, Embry-Riddle Aeronautical University